 As Etsy grew, many businesses, like mine, grew with the site, and the decision-makers at Etsy seemed to be makers themselves, or at least understood the unique dilemmas makers face when running a business– Etsy supported us and we blossomed.
 Many of us were able to support ourselves by selling our work; a truly marvellous thing.
 I met other shop owners who remain friends to this day and we continue to support each other in myriad ways.
 There was a community of sellers sharing knowledge in Etsy Teams, and we celebrated each other’s work by making Treasuries– visual collections of selected pieces that would sometimes be featured on the front page, leading to great exposure for everyone, and a constant source of inspiration and friendship.

 Etsy has had a crisis of identity: the front page is no longer curated by Etsy members via the Treasuries.
-Long time Etsians have noticed the site looking more and more like eBay.
 Also since Etsy has gone public on the stock market it must now answer to share holders rather than makers, and this has changed everything.

 I have learned a great deal on this rollercoaster ride with Etsy, but these are the biggest lessons: